 Now keep in mind that when you draw the Gradient tool across Layer 1 the black area will be hidden and the white area will remain.
 So if you want to hide the left side of Layer 1 to expose the background image then drag the Gradient tool across from left to right.

-Why can’t I merge layers in Photoshop?
+Why you can’t merge layers in Photoshop

 If you are unable to merge layers it might be because you haven’t selected the layers you want to merge or they might be invisible.
 Layers can be made visible by clicking on the eye icon next to them in the Layers panel and they can also be selected for merging in the same panel.